XpressAI/xircuits.io/docs/main/how-tos/parallelism-in-xircuits.md

 ## Conclusion

 By integrating multithreading into your Xircuits workflows, you can significantly improve efficiency for time-consuming operations.
 Use the `RunParallelThread` and `AwaitFutures` components in conjunction with branch components to leverage concurrent execution in your projects.
 Remember to keep `RunParallelThread` in the branch's body flow and `AwaitFutures` in the main flow for proper parallel execution.

+## Additional Notes

+Due to Xircuits' architecture where all components are instantiated at startup, creating custom parallel versions of branch components (like a modified ForEach) can lead to memory overwrites and unpredictable behavior.
+Components share the same memory space across threads, causing race conditions when setting output values.
+For complex parallel operations, consider creating self-contained components that handle all logic internally rather than attempting to parallelize existing branch structures.
+This is planned to be improved in a major patch.